cloudify-cosmo/docs.getcloudify.org/content/manager/security.md

 kwargs to the class' `__init__` method. <br>
 In the configuration shown above two properties are set:
   * `roles_config_file_path` - this is the location - on the manager server - of the YAML file that maps roles to permission.

+{{% tag %}} 3.3.1 FEATURE {{% /tag %}}

+As of 3.3.1, roles configuration yaml can later be edited on the manager host and will be reloaded by the Flask-SecuREST framework upon modification.

 Setting a different path requires modifying the REST creation script accordingly (found at *"/components/restservice/scripts/create.sh"*, relative to the main manager blueprint file directory).<br>
   * `role_loader` - this is the class that loads the roles of the acting user.
 By default, the [Simple Role Loader]